 Business ownership runs in the family

-Andrew Rogerson has been owning and operating businesses in Australia and California since he was 27 years old, and it’s hardly surprising, since entrepreneurship is part of his family legacy: Andrew’s grandfather provided the financing for two of his sons to establish the Kenworth truck franchise in Australia back in the 1950s – a franchise that was so successful that Kenworth bought it back from the brothers in the early seventies.
+Andrew Rogerson has been owning and operating businesses in Australia and California since he was 27 years old.
+It’s hardly surprising, since entrepreneurship is part of his family legacy.
+Andrew’s grandfather, FJ Cameron was able to provide some of the finance for his youngest son, Ed Cameron and a friend, George Bloomfield to help establish the Kenworth truck franchise in Melbourne, Australia back in the early 1960’s.

 Andrew has followed in his family’s footsteps, buying an international travel agency in 1983 and selling it two years later for 250% of its original price.
 Andrew went on to buy and manage two retail office equipment/furniture stores in Melbourne, Australia and finally bought a Los Angeles-based wholesale travel and tourism company that had an annual turnover of over $10 million.